 In the same way, some other languages did replace the local dialects.
-But in most cases, those were the results of conquest.
-Indeed, Vulgar Latin replaced many local languages in Europe.
-But that was the result of military colonization of territory by the Romans.
+But in most cases, those were the results of military conquest.
+Indeed, Vulgar Latin replaced many local languages in Europe during the Middle Ages.
+But that was the result of the colonization of territory by the Romans.
 Similarly, the Incas pushed Quechua on the people they conquered.
-With the Spanish conquest of South America, it grew even more because the Spaniards didn’t want to have translators for every single local language.
+With the Spanish takeover of South America, it grew even more because the Spaniards didn’t want to have translators for every single local language.
 Again, it was a military invasion.
 And after all, the language of the conquerors, Spanish, replaced Quechua to some extent.

 This is not what an international language is for.

 Lingua francas don’t kill other languages

 As I have mentioned, many “lingua francas” emerged naturally in history, and rarely ever replaced or killed other languages.
 The trading language of the Mediterranean called “Lingua Franca” never replaced other local languages or dialects.
 Chinese outside of China, Malay, Swahili, while being widely understood well beyond the borders of their native speakers, didn’t replace local dialects.

 The goal needs to be precise: a “lingua franca” is an “alternative means of communication”.
 Not a new “unified world” thing.
 By the way, another name for such a language is “international auxiliary language”.
 Auxiliary.